 5. Wheezing cough

-If your child's cough has a raspy, gurgling, or whistling sound, and if he’s also breathing rapidly, then it can be a sign of bronchiolitis.
+If your cough has a raspy, gurgling, or whistling sound, and if he’s also breathing rapidly, then it can be a sign of bronchiolitis.

 If you think that your child has bronchiolitis, you can take them to a doctor to get a diagnosis.
 That way it can be addressed as early as possible before it becomes worse.

 6. Whooping cough

-Make sure to immunize your child against whooping cough as soon as they’re able to.
+Make sure to immunize you or your child against whooping cough as soon as they’re able to.
 Babies under 6 months should also be hospitalized if they’re diagnosed with whooping cough.